Home > Library > Research Methodology > How to Conduct Surveys – Guide with Examples

 • Surveys are conducted for the planning of national, regional, or local programs.

-• They help to study the perceptions of the community related to the topic.
+• They help to study the community’s perceptions related to the topic.

 • Surveys are used in market research, social sciences, and commercial settings.